What is Ready, Set, Read – Tacoma?

-Currently 25 Tacoma preschools and early learning centers have a full set of our books for checkout but you will also find them at your local Tacoma Public/Pierce County library (or e-books on their free Overdrive app).
-Our partners at Kings Books sell these new, and Half Price Books may have used copies in stock.
+Currently 28 Tacoma preschools and early learning centers have a full set of our books for checkout but you will also find them at your local Tacoma Public Library branch (or e-books on their free Overdrive app or BookFlix website).
+Our partners at Half Price Books may have used copies in stock.
 Some families choose to find videos of the books being read on Youtube.

 No matter how you find the titles, the most important thing to remember is that they all have coordinating activities for families to get involved with (in the back of the book or on our website).
 It is beyond adorable for older siblings to read to the young ones, and the pre-literacy building skills can be incorporated into other aspects of your daily life.

 What Tacoma preschools carry the full Ready, Set, Read collections?

 Arlington, Bay Terrace, Bates ELC, Birney, Blix, Boze, Downing, Edison, Fern Hill, Franklin, Geiger, Grant, Jefferson, Larchmont, Manitou Park, Mann, McCarver, The Muse: A Children’s Center, NE Tacoma, Point Defiance, Reed, Roosevelt, Sheridan, Stafford, Whitman, Washington Hoyt, Whittier, Willard ELC.
 We are also starting our program at Eastside Community Center, Brotman Early Learning Center, and the Tacoma Rescue Mission.

 Wait, how do the Montessori Schools participate in a prize-based system?